AbdulazizDXT/SuperDXT/README.md

  - {5 security vendors and no sandboxes flagged this file as malicious} in ViursTotal <57/5>
  - This is the antivirus that detected the virus {Antiy-AVL, GData, Microsoft, ClamAV ,Ikarus}
  - Soon a copy will be released that disables all antivirus programs!

+### [+] Something very important!

+- This tool is developed for educational purposes.
+Here he explains how hacking works.
+If anyone wants to gain unauthorized access to someone's devices, they can try it at their own risk.
+You have your own responsibilities and you are responsible for any damage or violation of laws by this tool.
+The author is not responsible for any misuse of SuperASS!

 ### [+] I'm Here!